RubricLab/inference/README.md

 # Outlines Demo

-This is a demo of the Outlines library.
+This is a demo of local structured outputs with the Outlines library.

 ## Installation